Education Pages

 • Other postsecondary institutions.

 Contributing to a 529 Plan: Your contributions are not tax deductible in the year that you make them.
-There is no immediate benefit for contributing to a 529 Plan, but your account grows tax free.
-There is no annual contribution limit to a 529 Plan, but you may pay gift taxes if you contribute more than the gift tax exclusion limit.
+There is no immediate benefit for contributing to a 529 Plan, but your account grows tax free - these are the same rules as a Roth IRA.
+There is technically no annual contribution limit to a 529 Plan as the IRS considers them completed gifts, thus you may pay gift taxes if you contribute more than the gift tax exclusion limit - shown below as well.

 Withdrawing from a 529 Plan: As the beneficiary of the plan, withdrawals made and spent on qualifying expenses are tax free.